pauldubois98/RefresherMaths2023/Notes.md

   - How long do you need to complete exercises (should take 30min to 1h)?
   - How many exercises do you want?
 (2-4?)
   - In the unlikely event of not passing, you will be able to do some extra work to pass
+- Course notes are still under construction (as I will adjust according to the speed of the class); I will give it to you at the end of the course.
+- Final questions before we start?

 ## Assumed to be known